-- Aromatase inhibitors are drugs used to treat breast and ovarian cancer in post-menopausal women.
-They work by disrupting the production of estrogens, which leads to accelerated bone loss as a side-effect of the cancer treatment.
+- Aromatase inhibitors are drugs used to treat breast and ovarian cancer in postmenopausal women.
+They work by disrupting the production of estrogens, which leads to accelerated bone loss as a side-effect of cancer treatment.

 - Corticosteroids are used for chronic conditions such as rheumatoid arthritis, asthma, lung disease, and inflammatory bowel disease.
-In particular, corticosteroid drugs such as prednisone, prednisolone and dexamethasone are very damaging to bone, as they both reduce the body’s ability to absorb calcium and speed up bone resorption.
+In particular, corticosteroid drugs such as prednisone, prednisolone, and dexamethasone are very damaging to the bone, as they both reduce the body’s ability to absorb calcium and speed up bone resorption.

 - Immunosuppressants stifle the body’s immune system reaction after a graft or organ transplant.
 They are also used to treat psoriasis, Crohn’s disease, and other autoimmune diseases.
 However, they also hinder the formation of new bone.

-- Dr. Irwin Goldstein, MD, director of The Institute for Sexual Medicine cautions that oral contraceptives may have a negative long-term effect on bone health.
-Oral contraceptives elevate sex hormone binding globulin (SHBG) levels, and those elevated levels persist even after the pills are stopped.
+- Dr. Irwin Goldstein, director of The Institute for Sexual Medicine cautions that oral contraceptives may have a negative long-term effect on bone health.
+Oral contraceptives elevate sex hormone-binding globulin (SHBG) levels, and those elevated levels persist even after the pills are stopped.
 Osteoporosis may develop as a result of impaired androgen activity due to the elevated SHBG levels.